ElliottLandsborough/string-storer/README.md

 ## What is wrong with this solution?

  - It doesn't have a shared state - e.g. a database, mongo/dynamo/MySQL.
 This means that if I scale it up the dynamic string won't be consistent between http requests
+ - The above also means that if I redeploy or any of the containers crash they will lose the current state and revert back to the default title
  - I think the golang garbage collection would mean this won't balloon in ram - If I made it so that it saved history of posted items It would fill up ram.
 Solvable with above point
  - Use better input cleansing if storing in MySQL
  - There is no input length limit.
 I should add this at both JS and Golang level.
 You could probably DoS attack this with a large enough string if Nginx wasn't in front of it.